Last Updated: 3/12/26 – Multnomah Falls Guide

 Temperature (°F)

-During the winter months of December thru February, it does get cold in the Portland area, but you typically don’t see the brutally cold temperatures where it falls well below zero degrees Fahrenheit that often.
+During the winter months of December through February, it does get cold in the Portland area, but you typically don’t see the brutally cold temperatures where it falls well below zero degrees Fahrenheit that often.
 With average highs in the low-to-mid ’40s, the winters are rather mild.
 Likewise, during the summer months, the high temperatures typically don’t get unbearably hot.
-With the average highs in the upper 70’s and low 80’s during the summer months of June thru August, the summers are rather mild as well.
+With the average highs in the upper 70s and low 80s during the summer months of June through August, the summers are rather mild as well.

 Precipitation (Inches)

 If you are going to visit the Portland area to see the Multnomah Falls, I would suggest that you look at lodging in the Portland area.
 To assist you in finding a good hostel or hotel, I have included a list and a map with some recommendations at different price points for you to consider.
-If you are looking to camp out in the area, I have also listed a number of popular campgrounds below for you to review.
+If you are looking to camp out in the area, I have also listed several popular campgrounds in my Multnomah Falls guide below for you to review.

 Campgrounds Nearby